Career Definition for a Deputy Sheriff

 To become a deputy sheriff, you'll be given a background check and physical test.
 You shouldn't have any felonies or misdemeanor convictions, and you should be in good physical shape and health in order to pass tests for hearing, vision, agility, and strength.
 Good teamwork skills, sound judgment, and strong interpersonal skills will also serve you well as a deputy sheriff.

 Data from May 2017 shows that police and detectives had a median annual salary of $62,960, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 Employment in this field is expected to grow at an average rate of 7% from 2016-2026.
 Job applicants with military experience, work experience in law enforcement, or a relevant educational background will have the best opportunities.

 Alternate Career Options

 Here are some other options in the field of public service:

 Emergency Medical Technician

 A firefighter uses specialized knowledge, training, and tools to respond to 911 emergency calls for assistance.
 In addition to fighting the fire itself, firefighters rescue people trapped by fire and administer first aid.
 Firefighters may also provide aid in other emergency situations, like accidents.
 Firefighters with hazardous materials training may respond to oil spills.
 Firefighters typically need to be at least 18, have a high school diploma and a driver's license, and pass a physical exam.
 New firefighters attend a training academy and may also be required to earn EMT certification; state firefighter certification requirements may also apply.
-Jobs for firefighters are predicted to increase 7% from 2012-2022, per the BLS, and firefighters earned median pay of $45,250 in 2012.
+Jobs for firefighters are predicted to increase 7% from 2016-2026, per the BLS, and firefighters earned a median pay of $49,080 in 2017.